A growing number of practices are now using electronic health record (EHR) systems, largely due to EHR incentive programs.

 Solo practitioners are particularly vulnerable to the consequences of a clunky system.
-Larger practices typically have more employees and/or dedicated IT personnel to help weather an EHR system’s learning curve.
-A single-doctor practice, however, must make do with limited support staff—a concern that makes some small practices forgo EHR adoption altogether.
+Think about it: Large medical practices and hospitals have more employees and a dedicated IT staff to shorten an EHR system’s learning curve.

 Ease-of-use rating: 4.2 out of five stars.